hcnv/hCNV-X/docs/cnv-ontology-proposal.md

   |
   |-id: SO:nnnn02
   | label: base ploidy
+  | description: >-
-  | description: relative allel count equal to regional base allele count
+  |   relative allel count equal to regional base allele count in the given sample:
+  |   * autosomal chromosome in human germline: 2
+  |   * X-chromosome in human male: 1
+  |   * triploid cancer cell line: 3 (i.e. a region w/ 2 copies would represent a low-level loss)
   |   |
   |   |-id: SO:nnnn04
   |     label: copy-neutral loss of heterozygosity